-To import your third-party APM hosts as entities, follow these steps:
+To import your third-party APM hosts as entities, perform the following steps:

-- Go to Configuration > Entities from the ITSI or IT Essentials Work menu.
+- From the ITSI or IT Essentials Work menu choose Configuration > Entities.

 - Select Create Entity > Import from Search.

-- Paste this SPL in the Ad hoc Search field and click the search icon to preview your entities.
+- Paste the following SPL into the Ad hoc Search field and click the search icon to preview your entities:

 tag=application tag=inventory tag=apm app_title=* | stats latest(app_name) as app_name,latest(vendor) as vendor, latest(account) as account, latest(app_language) as app_language, latest(application_id) as application_id by app_title | eval entity_type = "apm", type="application"